When it comes to architectural detail, few buildings in Fort Worth can hold a candle—or a carrot or a cucumber or a cantaloupe—to this building:

 John J. Harden also built public market buildings in Oklahoma City (top photo, 1928) and Tulsa (1929).
 Both buildings are occupied today, although only the original front facade of the Tulsa building survives.

 As was the custom at the time, local businesses bought newspaper ads that congratulated the new business but also pointed out their contribution.
-For example, Tucker Concrete & Material Company proudly provided the sand and gravel for the building.
+For example, Tucker Concrete & Material Company proudly provided the sand and gravel for the Fort Worth building.

 The bottom photo shows the parking area and 145 covered stalls for farmers located behind the building.
 The building contained twenty thousand square feet of floor space for vendors.

 These full-page ads in the Press show that the market was not all ’taters and ’maters.

 Even before it opened, the Public Market sponsored a radio program on WBAP.
 Note also programs featuring the Blackstone Hotel orchestra and the Lake Worth Casino orchestra.
 Clip is from the June 13, 1930 Dallas Morning News.